Kite Festival once again fills up the sky at Huntington Beach State Park

 Park admission is required for entry each day, which is $8 for adults, $5 for seniors, $4 for children ages 5 to 15, and free for children ages 5 and under.
 The event will be held at the 2,500-acre park’s South Beach access, across from the gift shop, and on the three-mile stretch of pristine beach at the park.

-Lauren Kligman, the general manager of Klig’s Kites, said she and her staff are excited to be part of Huntington Beach State Park’s first Kite Festival.
-She said some kites will be very large, with at least one at 75 feet in length with a long tail.
+Lauren Kligman, the general manager of Klig’s Kites, said she and her staff are excited to be part of Huntington Beach State Park’s second Kite Festival, which will be a family-fun event.

 Kligman said her father, Richard Kligman, and her uncle, Bruce Kligman, are the owners of Klig’s Kites, which they opened at the former Pavilion area in nearby Myrtle Beach in 1982.
 The company has had several locations over its 40 years, but now has two locations, one at Broadway at the Beach in Myrtle Beach and one in North Myrtle Beach, she said.